Associate Professor of History; Department Chair

-Alexander Kitroeff was born in Athens, Greece and was educated in the United Kingdom where he received a B.A. in Politics at Warwick University in 1977, an M.A. in History at Keele University in 1979 and a D.Phil. in Modern History at Oxford University in 1984.
-His doctoral dissertation, completed at St. Antony's College, examined the history of the Greek diaspora in Egypt between the two world wars.
-Kitroeff was an Adjunct Assistant Professor at the Center for Byzantine & Modern Greek Studies at Queens College CUNY between 1986-1989, Visiting Lecturer at Princeton University in 1987, Adjunct Assistant Professor at Temple University in 1989-1990 and Assistant Professor in the Department of History & the Onassis Center for Hellenic Studies at New York University between 1990-1996.
-In 1996 he began teaching at Haverford College, where he is presently Associate Professor of History.
+Alexander Kitroeff was born in Athens, Greece and was educated in the U. K. where he received a B.A. in Politics at Warwick University, an M.A. in History at Keele University and a D.Phil. in Modern History at Oxford University in 1984.
+His doctoral dissertation, completed at St. Antony's College, examined the history of the Greek diaspora in modern Egypt.
+Kitroeff has taught at Queens College CUNY; Princeton University; Temple University & New York University, and in 1996 began teaching at Haverford College, where he is presently Associate Professor of History.

 D.Phil., Oxford University